kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions
 - Individual elements of a list can be accessed by writting an index number in square bracket.
 First index of list starts with 0 (zero) not 1.
-- A range of element can be accessed by having start index and end index
+- A range of element can be accessed by having start index and end index but it does not return the value available at end index,

 *** =hint
 - Use AV[0] to select the first element of a list AV.
-- Use AV[-1] to select the last element of a list AV.
-- Use AV[1:3] to select second to fourth elements of a list AV.
+- Use AV[1:3] to select second to third elements of a list AV.

 *** =pre_exercise_code